BigPanikMania/AnalogJVSy/README.md

 ## Description
 AnalogJVSy lets you connect your JVS analog controls (analog joystick and buttons plus 6 outputs) to your PC and use them as controls, for MAME or other purposes.
-AnalogJVSy is base on JVSy project from K4roshi
+AnalogJVSy is base on JVSy project from **K4roshi**.
+Use Arduino IDE 1.8.5.

 In its current state it's basically an open source JVS-PAC clone.